fern89/fern89.github.io/_posts/2024-12-19-verysecretstorage.md

 Finally a vulnerability!
 Note how the box pointer is not cleared and left dangling.
 This will be the basis of our exploit.

 ## Step 0: Setup
-Before exploiting, we usually have some code to set the CPU affinity of the process - this is to ensure we stay on a single thread, and hence a single cache within the kernel, making our lives far easier.
+Before exploiting, we usually have some code to set the CPU affinity of the process - this is to ensure we stay on a single core, and hence a single cache within the kernel, making our lives far easier.
 ```c
 puts("Setting CPU affinity...");
 cpu_set_t cpu;